Ensuring wellbeing and a voice for women and girls in rural, disadvantaged areas is at the heart of our work in Timor-Leste.

 Lafaek Ki’ik and Lafaek Prima reach all schoolchildren from preschool to grades 1-6, teaching basic literacy and numeracy skills, as well as gender equality.
 Lafaek Ba Manorin targets teachers with innovative teaching methodologies and educational tools.
 Lafaek ba Komunidade provides valuable information on healthcare and agricultural practices to households across the country.

-Learn more about the Lafaek Learning Media and HATUTAN Education and Nutrition programs.
+Learn more about HATUTAN Education and Nutrition.

 Strengthening health emergency preparedness